decacis/godot_oculus_platform/docs/download.md

 ------

+/// admonition | Note
+    type: warning
+Make sure to enable the `Godot Oculus Platform` plugin in your Project Settings.
+///

 You can find all the releases in the [GitHub releases page](https://github.com/decacis/godot_oculus_platform/releases).

 In-development precompiled versions can be found in the [GitHub actions page](https://github.com/decacis/godot_oculus_platform/actions?query=branch%3Amain).